 An English-style park with gardens surrounds the castle.
 Visitors can discover the Jardin des Apprentis, a contemporarily designed garden brought into being in 2006 on the basis of recently rediscovered plans for an ancient French-style garden.
 As for the vegetable patch, originally conceived by the Marquise de Vibraye, it is distinguished by its original use of different color materials, vegetables and flowers.
 The Garden of Love, created in 2019, presents six monumental statues by Gudmar Olovson that reflect Love in all its forms.

 Cheverny embodies a heritage of not only stones and lands, but also tradition, a prime example being hunting or, more specifically, hunting with fox hounds.
 The Cheverny équipage was founded in 1850 by the Marquis of Vibraye.
 And now?
 In and around the Cheverny forest, only stags are targeted.
-Every day at a specified time, visitors can witness the bizarre “dogs’ supper” spectacle.
+Every day, from April to September 14, subject to 11:30 am, visitors can witness the “dogs’ food” spectacle.

 The château of Cheverny served as a model for the château of Moulinsart invented by the renowned Belgian cartoonist Hergé.
 The Cheverny estate and the Hergé foundation have pooled their expertise to conjure up and install a permanent theme-based exhibition: the secrets of Moulinsart.